gravitational/gravity/README.md

 ## Introduction

-Gravity is an open source tooklit for creating "images" of Kubernetes clusters and the applications running inside the clusters.
+Gravity is an open source toolkit for creating "images" of Kubernetes clusters and the applications running inside the clusters.
 The resulting images are called *application bundles* and they are just `.tar` files.